 What are the Voluntary and Involuntary Insurance Markets?

 If you or your insurance agent contact an insurance company to get an auto insurance policy and the insurance company agrees to write you a policy, that insurance company is voluntarily writing you an insurance policy, or giving you an insurance policy in the voluntary market.
-If you can’t get an insurance policy in the voluntary market, you will have to get an insurance company assigned to you through the MAIP, or the private passenger auto insurance involuntary market.
+If you can’t get an insurance policy in the voluntary market, you will have to get an insurance company assigned to you through the MAIP.
+The MAIP is the private passenger auto insurance involuntary market.

 Is The MAIP An Insurance Company?

 No. The MAIP is how you get insurance if you or your agent can’t get you an auto insurance policy in the voluntary market.
 If you can’t find a company to voluntarily give you a policy, you will be assigned to a company through the MAIP and that company has to give you an insurance policy except in very limited situations.

 The MAIP is administered by Commonwealth Automobile Reinsurers (CAR) according to rules that are approved by the Division of Insurance.
-The coverages and services provided by an ARC are comparable to coverage provided to drivers in the voluntary market, and the MAIP has rates that have been filed with and approved by the Division of Insurance.
-Having a separate MAIP rate means that every person who gets insurance through the MAIP can pay at most only the MAIP rate regardless of the company to which the person is assigned.
-The MAIP rates are generally higher than the rate an insured will pay to any company that writes the policy voluntarily, but a person who gets insurance through the MAIP may get to pay less than the MAIP rate because the law requires that the ARC compare the rate it would charge a voluntary customer with the same driving record to the MAIP rate and charge the lower of the two rates.
+The coverages and services provided by an assigned company are comparable to coverage provided to drivers in the voluntary market.
+The MAIP has rates that have been filed with and approved by the Division of Insurance.
+If you are assigned to a company through the MAIP, the most you may pay is the MAIP rate.
+The MAIP rate is generally higher than the rate a company charges for a voluntary policy.
+The company to which you are assigned has to compare the rates it would charge you if it wrote your policy voluntarily to the MAIP rate, and charge you whichever rate is less.

 How Do I Get Assigned To An Insurer Through The MAIP?